VLOOKUP with Numbers in Excel (4 Examples)

 Read More: How to Apply VLOOKUP by Date in Excel

-2. VLOOKUP with Numbers Formatted As Text in Excel
+Example 2 – Using VLOOKUP with Numbers Formatted As Text

-Sometimes our data table may contain numbers in text format.
-In that case, the previously used formula won’t work out and it will return a #N/A error as shown in the picture below.
-So, here we have to change the format of the ID numbers present in Column B.
+If we have numbers in text format, the previously used formula will return a #N/A error as shown in the picture below.
+So to accomplish the same task as in the pervious example, we’ll have to change the format of the ID numbers present in Column B.

 VLOOKUP with Numbers Formatted As Text

-➤ Select the range of cells B5:B14 containing the order IDs first.
+• Select the range B5:B14 containing the order IDs.

-➤ Under the Data ribbon, select the Text to Columns command from the Data Tools drop-down.
+• Go to the Data tab and select the Text to Columns command from the Data Tools drop-down.

 VLOOKUP with Numbers Formatted As Text

-➤ In the dialogue box, select the data type as delimited.
+• In the dialog box, select the data type as Delimited.

 VLOOKUP with Numbers Formatted As Text

-The delimiters found with the numbers will be removed now and you’ll find your IDs in number format.
-The previously used formula in the first output Cell E17 will now show the actual data based on the selected ID.
+The delimiters found with the numbers will be removed and the IDs will be in number format.
+The previously used formula in cell E17 now works as expected.

 VLOOKUP with Numbers Formatted As Text

-Eventually, you’ll find all the expected data as shown in the screenshot below.
+All the expected data is returned, as shown in the screenshot below.

 VLOOKUP with Numbers Formatted As Text